What is HSNO?

-- NZ compliant SDS’s have information that is relevant to NZ regulations: HSNO codes, contact details for suppliers/importers/manufacturers, emergency numbers, and appropriate regulatory information.
+- NZ compliant SDS’s have information that is relevant to NZ regulations: HSNO approvals, NZ contact details for suppliers/importers/manufacturers, 24hr emergency numbers, and appropriate regulatory information.
 A foreign SDS may still be useful but without the NZ information, safety and accountability are impaired.
 It’s a simple process to update them and we can help with that.

 What’s a ‘Location Compliance Certificate’ and where do I get one?

 - A Location Compliance Certificate certifies that the company it’s issued to is abiding by all the controls set in place for the quantity and types of hazardous substances they’re storing and using.
-This is normally for Classes 1-5 as the location itself needs to be considered when storing hazardous substances that can affect property.
-However, in 2019, Classes 6 and 8 will also need to be considered for Location certification.
+This is required for explosives, flammables, oxidisers, toxics and corrosives at specific thresholds – the location itself needs to be considered when storing hazardous substances to ensure all the requirements are being met.

 What’s a Hazardous Substance Inventory and why do I need it?

-- Simply, it is a list of all Hazardous Substances on the worksite, regardless of their use (or lack thereof), and must include several qualities, such as maximum quantities, location, storage conditions, etc. We also recommend adding the substances HSNO code string, but this is not a hard requirement.
-The Inventory informs Health and Safety enforcement officers of the hazards present on the site and allows the Compliance Certifier to make sure every control is being accounted for.
+- Simply, it is a list of all Hazardous Substances on the worksite, regardless of their use (or lack thereof), and must include several qualities, such as maximum quantities, location, storage conditions, etc. The Inventory informs Health and Safety enforcement officers of the hazards present on the site and allows the Compliance Certifier to make sure every control is being accounted for.

 I need a Dangerous Goods Licence.
 Do you do those?

 - No, a Dangerous Goods licence is specifically for transport and we do not deal with transport training.
 Sometimes people say “Dangerous Goods licence” when they mean “Certified Handler Certificate”, so you may want to double check to ensure you (and whoever gave you the idea) are looking for the right certification.